9927 Food Services Attendant-West Plains

 MAJOR ADMINISTRATOR Dean of Student Services

 The Food Services Attendant is responsible for cooking daily meals in the Putnam Student Center and preparing food items for catering purposes.
-The attendant prepares baked goods as necessary and daily prepares the kitchen for the following business day.
-The attendant cleans the kitchen and cafeteria while following established health and safety standards at all times.
-The attendant assists in supervising student employees.
+The Food Services Attendant prepares baked goods as necessary and daily prepares the kitchen for the following business day.
+The Food Services Attendant cleans the kitchen and cafeteria while following established health and safety standards at all times.
+The Food Services Attendant assists in supervising student employees.

 MINIMUM ACCEPTABLE QUALIFICATIONS